Lorena Calise

 Head over to Palazzo Blu, an elegant building on the Lungarno Gambacorti.
 This historic building, dating back to the 11th century, hosts various prestigious exhibitions, an attractive permanent display, and workshops for adults and children.

 Palazzo Giuli Rosselmini Gualandi is an ancient residence that has undergone several alterations over the centuries.
-In the '700s, the peculiar bluish colour was added, which is said to have been chosen to meet the taste of St. Petersburg guests.
+For example, the peculiar bluish colour was added only in the 1700's, which is said to have been chosen to meet the taste of St. Petersburg guests.

 Palazzo Blu is also close to some of the city's most famous attractions in the heart of Pisa's historic centre.
 Cross the Arno River to discover some hidden gems, such as the Cinema Lumière, one of Italy's oldest cinemas, now a famous live club.
 And just a few steps away, you'll find Caffè dell'Ussero, a historic café founded in 1775, housed in one of the city's most beautiful buildings, Palazzo Agostini.

-If you want to find more about Pisa, read our article to discover other incredible experiences not to be missed.
+Did you enjoy these travel tips?
+Would you liek to know more about Pisa?
+So read our article to discover other incredible experiences not to be missed.